Kristfur/battleships/README.md

 Was used to push all committed code to the remote repository on GitHub.

 ## Deployment to Heroku
 This game was deployed with Heroku using Code Institutes mock terminal.
+The link to the live app is [https://battleships-kristfur.herokuapp.com/](https://battleships-kristfur.herokuapp.com/).
 The steps for deployment are:

 1. Log in to or create your Heroku account
 2. Fork or clone this repository